Roselands, New South Wales

 Roselands is a suburb to the south-west of the Sydney CBD, in the state of New South Wales, Australia.
 Roselands is located 16 kilometres south-west of the Sydney central business district in the City of Canterbury-Bankstown.
 It is one of the easternmost suburbs in the Western Sydney area and is one of the major suburbs in Sydney without a train station.

 Geography

 Roselands lies in the Cooks River watershed.
 The soil is clay, based on Wianamatta shale and is on the eastern edge of the great Cumberland Plain which extends westward to the Hawkesbury River and into the Blue Mountains.
 The topography is low rolling hills.
 Before settlement, the vegetation was open eucalypt woodland.

 History

 Aboriginal

 The first inhabitants of surrounding areas were Australian Aboriginals.
-At the time of British settlement in 1788 the inhabitants were Aborigines of the Darug language group and they called themselves Kuri or Koori.
+At the time of British settlement in 1788 the inhabitants were of the Darug language group and they called themselves Kuri or Koori.
 Land grants by the new colonial government began in about 1810.